CoNarrative/precept-wiki/ApplicationOrganization.md

   (insert! [?e :todo/visible true]))
 ```

-`define` can be a more concise/explanatory way to do the same thing Note it is defined by its consequence; conditions are second:
+`define` can be a more concise & explanatory way to do the same thing.
+It does away with the rule name and is instead defined by its consequence.
+The ordinary rule order is therefore flipped; conditions are second:

 ```clj
 (define [?e :todo/visible true] :-